Duet3D/wiki-content/User_manual/Connecting_hardware/Sensors_Accelerometer.md

 ### Duet 3 Mini 5+

+From RRF 3.5beta4/3.4.6 you can connect an accelerometer to the SPI DB header Use this command to tell RRF about the accelerometer if using one connected to an IO port:

+`M955 P0 C"spi.cs1+spi.cs0" "`

-Use this command to tell RRF about the accelerometer:
+Use this command to tell RRF about the accelerometer if using one connected to an IO port:

 `M955 P0 C"io3.out+io3.in"`